Vancouver | Travel Guide

 Japanese food is so popular that it's even merged with a popular North American staple.
 The unusual, but incredibly popular Japadog takes japanese delicacies and loads them on a hotdog.
 It's a funky fusion treat that just has to be tried.

 You'll find vendors all across the city, each with a deliciously fused menu of hotdogs topped with seaweed, noodles and tempura prawns.

 How to make the most of your money in Vancouver

-Having been to Vancouver and spent lots of money and time there, we have to tell one of our favourite things about money in Canada: the common penny is no longer in circulation, with products and services always being rounded up to the nearest 5¢.
-This is great if you're like us and hate carrying loads of change around.
+Having been to Vancouver and spent lots of money and time there, we have to tell one of our favourite things about money in Canada – the penny is no longer in circulation, with products and services always being rounded up to the nearest 5¢.
+This is great if you hate carrying loads of change around.

-You might hear locals talking about a Loonie.
-No, it's not an insult, but rather the local term for a $1 coin, which bears the picture of a bird, the common loon, on one of its sides.
+You might hear locals talking about a loonie.
+No, it's not an insult, but the local term for a $1 coin, which bears the picture of a bird, the common loon, on one of its sides.

 Do Canadian dollars smell of maple syrup?

-Apparently, Canadian dollars smell like maple syrup, however officials, which include the Bank of Canada, deny that there are artificial fragrances added.
+Apparently Canadian dollars smell like maple syrup.
+However officials, including the Bank of Canada, deny that there are artificial fragrances added.

-That being said, we put the rumours of canadian money smelling like maple syrup to the test and can indeed confirm that yes they do.
+That being said, we put the rumours to the test and can indeed confirm that yes, they do smell like maple syrup.
 So there you have it, the word is out on that one.

-A lot of people might ask if tipping is as big of a deal in Canada as it is in the U.S and we can tell you that yes it is.
-Tipping in Canada is expected, however, we have a slight clause on this custom...
+A lot of people might ask if tipping is as big of a deal in Canada as it is in the U.S and we can tell you that it is.

 It's fair to say that as a nation, Canadians pride themselves on their great manners and friendly attitude, especially in the service industries.
 By tipping poorly or not at all, say after a meal, you'd be telling the server that you received poor service and were massively dissatisfied, which is seen as a tad insulting.